d3/d3-plugins/cubehelix/README.md

 <a href="#saturation" name="saturation">#</a> cubehelix.<b>saturation</b>([<i>saturation</i>])

 Specifies the average saturation of colors in the output range.
 If no argument is specified, returns the scale’s current average saturation, which defaults to 0.6.
+Higher values increase the likelihood of out-of-gamut colors, so beware!
 To convert from the original color scheme’s <i>HUE</i> parameter, use the following equality: <i>saturation</i> = <i>HUE</i> / 2.

 <a href="#gamma" name="gamma">#</a> cubehelix.<b>gamma</b>([<i>gamma</i>])